zbauman3/Redis-DLM/README.md

 ```

 ## Errors
 All errors are generated at the time of function execution, there are no events.
-A full list of error types can be seen in the [RedLockError class](https://github.com/zbauman3/node-redlock/blob/main/src/RedLockError.ts).
+A full list of error types can be seen in the [LockManagerError class](https://github.com/zbauman3/Redis-DLM/blob/main/src/LockManagerError.ts).

 ## The RedLock algorithm